Frank Belknap Long: Later career: 1980s–1990s

+In 1986, the long-running Crypt of Cthulhu magazine devoted a special issue to Long and his work (Vol 5, No 8, Michaelmas 1986).
+The cover art for the issue by Allen Koszowski depicted Long's Cthulhu Mythos creation Chaugnar Faughn.
+The issue reprinted five rare pulp stories by Long not collected in any of his other short story collections, together with three early long poems.
+Rounding out the issue are essays on Long's life and work by H.P.
+Lovecraft, Ben P. Indick, and Peter H. Cannon.

 In 1987, Long was awarded the Bram Stoker Award for Lifetime Achievement (from the Horror Writers Association).

-Long, though confined to a wheelchair, was a Guest of Honour at the H. P. Lovecraft Centennial Conference in Providence, Rhode Island, in 1990, where he spoke on panels regarding his memories of his great friend and literary mentor.
+In 1990, Long was interviewed by Leigh Blackmore at his home in New York.
+In August, Long was a Guest of Honor at the H. P. Lovecraft Centennial Conference in Providence, Rhode Island, in 1990, where he spoke on panels regarding his memories of his great friend and literary mentor.

 Long died of pneumonia on January 3, 1994, at the age of 92 at Saint Vincent's Catholic Medical Center in Manhattan, after a seven-decade career as a writer and editor.
 He was briefly survived by his wife, Lyda.
+Lyda died shortly after Frank her ashes were scattered on his grave.

 Due to his poverty, he was interred in a potter's field.
 Friends and colleagues had his remains reinterred at New York City's Woodlawn Cemetery, in a family plot near that of Lovecraft's grandparents.
-A graveside ceremony on November 3, 1995, was attended by such figures as Scott D. Briggs, Peter Cannon, Stefan Dziemianowicz, Ben P. Indick, S. T. Joshi, T.E.D.
+A graveside ceremony on November 3, 1995, was attended by such figures as Scott D. Briggs, Peter H. Cannon, Stefan Dziemianowicz, Ben P. Indick, S. T. Joshi, T.E.D.
 Klein and others and with a homily delivered by the Rev. Robert M. Price.
 On November 17, 1995, the actual interment of Long's body took place, an event witnessed by Peter Cannon, Ben P. Indick and S. T. Joshi.
 Long's fans contributed over $3,000 to have his name engraved upon the central shaft of his burial plot.
-Lyda died shortly after Frank; her ashes were scattered on his grave.

 In 2015, Wildside Press acquired the rights to Long's copyrights from Long's cousins.
 Since that time, all Wildside Press reprints of Long's work carry the acknowledgment "Reprinted with the kind permission and assistance of Lily Doty, Mansfield M. Doty, and the family of Frank Belknap Long."